Supporting App for AXL | Installation Notes

 5. ALTERNATIVE: If your Splunk admins have locked down your instance such that it can’t talk to Splunkbase, then you can download the tar.gz direct from Splunkbase and save it locally.
 Then in that same Manage Apps” page from above you’ll see an Install App From File” button.
 Click that and follow the prompts.

-1. Copy the three files AXLAPI.wsdl, AXLEnums.xsd and AXLSoap.xsd from the temporary directory where you extracted them before, to your $SPLUNKHOME/etc/apps/SA_cisco_cdr_axl/bin/ folder on the Search Heads.
+1. Copy the three files AXLAPI.wsdl, AXLEnums.xsd and AXLSoap.xsd from the temporary directory where you extracted them before, to your $SPLUNKHOME/etc/apps/SA_cisco_cdr_axl/bin/ folder on the on-prem Splunk instance where you’ve installed the app.

 • They can be deployed via most other generally accepted” Splunk deployment methods as well – deployment server, deployer, puppet, etc…